Mastering the Science Behind the Perfect Blackened Fish

 - 1 teaspoon onion powder

-- 1 teaspoon black pepper, freshly ground
+- 1 teaspoon freshly ground black pepper

 - 1 teaspoon salt

-- 3 tablespoons unsalted butter, melted
+- 3 tablespoons unsalted butter, melted (or clarified butter)

-- Fresh lemon wedges, for serving
+- Fresh lemon wedges and chopped parsley for finishing

 Instructions